samirparhi-dev/Assignment/Scnario-2/solution2.md

       }
     }
 ```
-* g.
-Run the below command in the Azure CLI to include parameter template in the Arm template:
+* Run the below command in the Azure CLI to include parameter template in the Arm template:

 ```shell
 New-AzureRmResourceGroupDeployment -Name ExampleDeployment -ResourceGroupName TestEnv -TemplateFile .\ArmTemplateFile.json -TemplateParameterFile .\ArmParametersFile.json